 The most defining characteristic of a non-custodial wallet is that users have full control over their funds.
 No one, not even the company providing the wallet can access users funds!

-Non-custodial wallets share the characteristic that only the user can access the funds but they can come in different forms and shapes.
+Non-custodial wallets share the characteristic that only the user can access the funds **but ** they can still come in different forms and shapes.

 Typically, the wallet will allow you to choose a password to encrypt the private key.
 This makes for an additional security layer as anyone trying to move funds will need to know the password.
 We recommend exporting your private key in case you lose your computer so you can regain access to your funds on other devices.

 They work similarly than their desktop counterparts but are designed specifically for smartphones.
 Among other things, this means that they are convenient for quick everyday payments, making use of QR-codes for instance to share payment information more easily with others.
 Moreover, they can use security measures from the smartphone’s operating system like FaceID or TouchID which makes your wallet more secure.